 D3, M1, M2 including Physics and Mathematics

-35 overall with 15 points at HL, which must include 5 in both Physics and Mathematics.
+35 points overall with 15 points at Higher Level to include 5 in Higher Level Physics and 5 in Higher Level Mathematics.

 H2, H2, H2, H3, H3, H3 including H2 in both Physics and Mathematics